 Addiction creates remarkable stress in interpersonal relationships, making sobriety the ideal opportunity to start repairing this damage.
 In some ways, the best gift you can give someone in recovery is your unconditional love and support.
 Hopefully, though, you’re giving them that anyway.

-When you are brainstorming sober gift ideas, ask yourself the following questions:
+When you are brainstorming sobriety gift ideas, ask yourself the following questions:

 - How do you typically show your loved one that you care?